 Yun Jiang, PhD, RN, MS

 The Health Systems, Policy, & Informatics RIIG is proud to announce the following award opportunities to the RIIG membership:

 - Dissertation Award

-- New Investigator Award
+- DNP Capstone Award

 - Networking: Provide a network to exchange novel/emerging methods, approaches to study, and the development of new knowledge to guide nursing research in health systems, information technology, policy, and quality and safety.